Somerton/Cocopah Fire Department responds to crash

 Tomorrow

-Plentiful sunshine.
+Mainly sunny.
 Near record high temperatures.
-High 103F.
+High 104F.
 Winds light and variable.

 Latest News